kartheek91/kartheek91.github.io/_posts/2021-05-02-elasticsearch-specialized-queries-bytes-101.md

 Hi all, today we will learn about a couple of specialized queries in elasticsearch.
 This group contains queries that do not fit into the other groups:

-**Pinned Query**:
 ***Pinned Query***  is one of the cool features of elasticsearch.
 To set the context,  I'm working on a medical product where I need to populate specific drugs based on the pharmacist's ease of use irrespective of the business logic in drug dropdown.
 So, for this problem statement, I came across this query which would be the exact solution.

 **Let's create a sample mapping for demonstrating the pinned query**: